An Expat’s Guide to Moving to Sweden

-So whether it’s how community-minded the country is, how beautiful and well-run the major cities are, or the seemingly never-ending miles of countryside, its little wonder that Sweden is persistently touted as one of the very best countries in the world for expats.
+Whether it’s how community-minded the country is, how beautiful and well-run the major cities are, or the seemingly never-ending miles of countryside, it’s little wonder that Sweden is persistently touted as one of the very best countries in the world for expats.

 Sweden’s culture is surprisingly wide-ranging, having impacted everything from the cars we drive to the phones we use.
 Just a few of the household names that Sweden has given the world include ABBA, IKEA, Volvo and Skype.

 One of the most noticeable national traits is just how family-friendly the country is.
 For example, workers in Sweden receive generous maternity and paternity entitlements and can reduce their workload by up to 25% at their request, right up until their children reach school age.
 So child-friendly is the country, that even some trains have toy rooms to entertain bored youngsters.
 For expats with families, therefore, there can be few better destinations.